 Electives are selected courses from MBSE or other groups in SNS or SOE, and approved by the advisor.
-One 100-level course may be used to meet the 10 units of electives requirement as long as at least 20 units (of the 24 total units) are earned in 200-series graduate-level courses exclusive of credit given for thesis research and preparation (MBSE 295 and MBSE 292 may not be used for the 20 units).
+One 100-level course may be used to meet the 10 units of electives requirement as long as at least 20 units (of the 24 total units) are earned in 200-series graduate-level courses exclusive of credit given for thesis research and preparation (MBSE 295 and MBSE 292 may not be used for the 20 units.
+MBSE 294 and one unit of MBSE 291 are counted as part of the 14 units of core courses.
+Additional MBSE 29X courses such as MBSE 295 are not usually counted toward the 20 required units, but Special Topics courses that are taught as regular graduate-level courses - not as a course specific for the research topic - may be counted).

-iii) Summary: A minimum of 24 semester units of courses (including the three core knowledge courses and an additional 12 units) are required.
+2.1.2.3 Summary: A minimum of 24 semester units of courses (including the three core knowledge courses and an additional 12 units) are required.
 Full-time students must enroll for 12 units per semester including research, academic and seminar units.
 Electives are chosen with the approval of the graduate advisor.
-Minimum requirements of MBSE 291, MBSE 294 and MBSE 295 must also be completed.
+Minimum requirements of MBSE 291 and MBSE 294 must also be completed.
 Once course requirements are completed, students may take additional classes as needed, although the 12 units per semester are generally fulfilled with a research class (MBSE 295) and Seminars (MBSE 291).